The 20 Best Congenital Myasthenic Syndrome Doctors Near Me in Texas, US

 English

-Farida Abid is a Pediatrics specialist and a Pediatric Neurologist in Sugar Land, Texas.
+Farida Abid is a Pediatric Neurologist practicing medicine in Houston, Texas.
 Dr. Abid is rated as an Advanced provider by MediFind in the treatment of Congenital Myasthenic Syndrome.
-Her top areas of expertise are Dysferlinopathy, Congenital Myasthenic Syndrome, Amyotonia Congenita, and Duchenne Muscular Dystrophy.
-Dr. Abid is currently accepting new patients.
+She is also highly rated in 16 other conditions, according to our data.
+Her clinical expertise encompasses Dysferlinopathy, Amyotonia Congenita, Congenital Myasthenic Syndrome, and Duchenne Muscular Dystrophy.

 Advanced in Congenital Myasthenic Syndrome